Back to top

 MIC Faculty on stage at Nichols Concert Hall

-Enrollment in musicianship classes occurs once annually on a first-come, first-served basis, and registration is required.
+Enrollment in the music theory program occurs once annually on a first-come, first-served basis, and registration is required.

 Please contact your instructor or Campus Director for placement guidance.